Multi-Party Protocols, Information Complexity and Privacy: A direct sum for ?

 The messages being self-delimiting and the protocol $\pi$ being oblivious, $\Pi_{(i)}(x_i)$ is naturally defined as a set of binary strings.

-Each player $i$ can now represent $\Pi_{(i)}(x_i)$ by a binary tree $T_i$ as follows. \begin{enumerate} \item The root is the largest common prefix (lcp) of the transcripts in $\Pi_{(i)}(x_i)$, and the remaining nodes are defined inductively. \item For node $\tau$, we have \begin{itemize} \item the first child of $\tau$ is the lcp of the transcripts in $\Pi_{(i)}(x_i)$ beginning with $\tau\circ 0$, i.e., $\tau$ concatenated with the bit $0$. \item the second child of $\tau$ is the lcp of the transcripts in $\Pi_{(i)}(x_i)$ beginning with $\tau\circ 1$. \end{itemize} \item The leaves are labelled by the possible transcripts of player $i$, i.e., the elements of $\Pi_{(i)}(x_i)$. \end{enumerate}
+Each player $i$ can now represent $\Pi_{(i)}(x_i)$ by a binary tree $T_i$ as follows.
+We note that actually computing $T_i$ takes exponential time.
+However, we are concerned with the communication complexity of the protocol and not by its computational complexity. \begin{enumerate} \item The root is the largest common prefix (lcp) of the transcripts in $\Pi_{(i)}(x_i)$, and the remaining nodes are defined inductively. \item For node $\tau$, we have \begin{itemize} \item the first child of $\tau$ is the lcp of the transcripts in $\Pi_{(i)}(x_i)$ beginning with $\tau\circ 0$, i.e., $\tau$ concatenated with the bit $0$. \item the second child of $\tau$ is the lcp of the transcripts in $\Pi_{(i)}(x_i)$ beginning with $\tau\circ 1$. \end{itemize} \item The leaves are labelled by the possible transcripts of player $i$, i.e., the elements of $\Pi_{(i)}(x_i)$. \end{enumerate}

 We define the {\em weight } of a leaf $f$ with label $t_i$ to be

 The weight of a non-leaf node is defined by induction as the sum of the weights of its children.
 By construction, the weight of the root is $1$.